 However, this is not a beginner level article.
 To follow along with the steps mentioned below, you need to have ProfileGrid activated on your site and have a few User Groups and Profiles already created.
 If your website doesn’t have these, we recommend that you go though our official Starter Guide first.
 And then, have a look at some of the other articles on our Blog.

-To setup the user search feature on the frontend, you need to have this shortcode added to a page – [PM_Search]
+To setup the WordPress user search feature on the frontend, you need to have this shortcode added to a page – [profilegrid_users]

 Conveniently, you get a page already created with this shortcode when ProfileGrid is activated on your site.
 Unless you delete this page manually, there shouldn’t be any need to create a new page with the shortcode again.